-The Nord Stream pipeline directly links Russia and Germany and plays an important role in ensuring reliable supplies of Russian natural gas to meet the additional demand in Europe.
-This route will make it possible to bypass the not always predictable transit countries.
+Nord Stream pipeline directly links Russia and Germany, it plays an important role in ensuring reliable supplies of Russian natural gas and serves to meet additional demand in Europe.
+This route makes it possible to bypass the not always predictable transit countries.

-This project involves the construction of two lines (with a capacity of 27.5 billion cubic meters/year each) under the Baltic Sea from Portovaya Bay near the city of Vyborg to the German coast near Greifswald, stretching some 1200 km.
+This pipeline consists of two lines with a throughput capacity of 27.5 billion cubic meters/year each.
+Its route lies under the Baltic Sea from Portovaya Bay near the city of Vyborg to the German coast near Greifswald, stretching 1224 km.

-The Nord Stream AG (Switzerland) gas transmission company was established for planning, construction, ownership, financing and the operation of the gas pipeline.
+Nord Stream AG (Switzerland) gas transmission company was established for planning, construction, ownership, financing, and the operation of the gas pipeline.

 In spring 2010, the Nord Stream consortium attracted external funding from a syndicate of 26 banks amounting to 3.9 billion euros for the first phase of the project.
 Of this amount, guarantees of export credit agencies SACE and Hermes were received for the sum of 3.1 billion euros.